khanfarr/visual-data-project-1/README.md

 These are exploratory findings from the visual patterns I observed, not causal claims.

 ## Design Choices
-I intentionally kept this as a one-page dashboard layout so related views stay visible together and comparisons feel more natural.
+I intentionally kept this as a one-page dashboard layout (even though it was difficult at first) so related views stay visible together and comparisons feel more natural.

 Color decisions:
 - neutral page/card colors for readability